giraphcreative/sparkcommunityschools.org/readme.md

-## tsginc.com
+## Spark Community Schools

-A simple WordPress theme for Thrive Services Group - developed in the open.
+A simple WordPress theme for Spark Community Schools - developed in the open.

-© 2023 Thrive Services Group.
+© 2023 Spark Community Schools.
 All rights reserved.